rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >Note on title: <CITE>Clara H-d is Clara Hayward</CITE>
 >(*Source of information reads*:  Clara H_____d)

-<a name="0.4.38.4">0.4.38.4</a> If punctuation substituting for letters occurs in the first five words of the [Title proper](/DCRMR/title/Title-proper/) (the first six words if the title begins with an article), and the values of the missing letters are known, then record a [Variant title of manifestation](/DCRMR/title/Variant-title-of-manifestation) (see [1.25.3525.1](/DCRMR/title/Variant-title-of-manifestation/#1.25.3525.1)).
+<a name="0.4.38.4">0.4.38.4</a> If punctuation substituting for letters occurs in the first five words of the [Title proper](/DCRMR/title/Title-proper/) (or, if the [Title proper](/DCRMR/title/Title-proper/) begins with an article, the first six words), and the values of the missing letters are known, record a [Variant title of manifestation](/DCRMR/title/Variant-title-of-manifestation) (see [1.25.3525.1](/DCRMR/title/Variant-title-of-manifestation/#1.25.3525.1)).

 ### 0.4.385 Punctuation indicating an abbreviation